metashell/metashell/README.md

 header file and include that header, these pragmas will be ignored.

 <!-- pragma_info -->
+`#pragma metashell environment`

+Displays the entire content of the environment.

 `#pragma metashell help`

 Displays a help message.